Upton Bell: Baltimore Colts

-Bell started his football career by working at the Baltimore Colts' training camp, moved to the ticket office, and in 1964 transitioned to the Colts' scouting department where he became personnel director in May 1966.
-His responsibilities included scouting and negotiating contracts with and signing of all college football recruits.
-He worked with Weeb Ewbank and Don Shula.
-During Upton's tenure, the Colts were in two NFL Championship games (1964 and 1968) and two Super Bowl games, losing Super Bowl III in 1969 then winning Super Bowl V in 1971 under new head coach Don McCafferty.
+Bell's responsibilities included scouting, and negotiating and signing contracts with all college football recruits.
+He played a role in drafting Mike Curtis and Norm Bulaich for the Colts.
+He worked with hall of fame coaches Weeb Ewbank, Don Shula, and Chuck Noll.
+During Upton's tenure, the Colts were in two NFL Championship games (1964 and 1968 both against the Cleveland Browns) and two Super Bowl games, losing Super Bowl III in 1969 then winning Super Bowl V in 1971 under new head coach Don McCafferty.
 Seventeen of the 40-man roster on that winning team were players drafted during Upton's tenure as personnel director.
 Bell held the personnel director's job until he was hired to become the general manager of the then Boston Patriots.